Don't graduate with a ineffective diploma.

 Transferring is easy if the colleges work together.

 Greenville Technical College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges just as Clemson, USC, College of Charleston and most other well-known four-year colleges in South Carolina are.
-When you take approved classes at Greenville Tech, they transfer to those four-year destinations and count toward a bachelor's degree.
-Greenville Tech works closely with the four-year institutions, too, with transfer programs and agreements to make transferring even easier.
+When you take approved classes at Greenville Technical College, they transfer to those four-year destinations and count toward a bachelor's degree.
+Greenville Technical College works closely with the four-year institutions, too, with transfer programs and agreements to make transferring even easier.

 Do your homework.